Home Articles Top 10 Hoisin Sauce Substitutes

 Try out this recipe:

-• 1 tablespoon of Sriracha
+• 1 tablespoon of sriracha

-• 1/4 cup of Soy Sauce
+• 1/4 cup of soy sauce

-• 2 tablespoons of Molasses
+• 2 tablespoons of molasses

-• 1 tablespoon of Peanut Butter
+• 1 tablespoon of peanut butter

-• 1 tablespoon of Rice Vinegar
+• 1 tablespoon of rice vinegar

-• 1 tablespoon of Sesame Seed Oil
+• 1 tablespoon of sesame seed oil

-• 1 tablespoon of Water
+• 1 tablespoon of water

-• 1 clove of Garlic
+• 1 clove of garlic

-• 1/2 teaspoon of Five-Spice Powder
+• 1/2 teaspoon of five-spice powder

-Heat until well mixed and bubbly, then allow it to cool.
-You will be blown away by the matching flavor and consistency of this hoisin substitute!
+You’ll be blown away by the matching flavor and consistency of this hoisin substitute!

 Peanut Butter in a Jar

-5. Soy and Peanut Butter
+5. Soy Sauce + Peanut Butter

 Peanut butter is a surprisingly excellent addition to achieve complex flavors.
 It’s salty, savory, and the perfect balancing agent for homemade hoisin.